Guy Kingsley Poynter

 Guy Kingsley Poynter, also known as Guy Kingsley (3 September 1915 – 6 September 1983), was an American actor.

-Poynter is best remembered for his part as 'Doctor Daniel "Doc" Matthews' in the 1950s radio series Journey into Space.
+Poynter played 'Doctor Daniel "Doc" Matthews' in the 1950s radio series Journey into Space.
 He appeared in the TV drama Armchair Theatre in 1959; as the narrator for Harrison Marks' Naked as Nature Intended in 1961; and played twice in ITV's "Play Of The Week", in 1963.
 He made many other appearances in various-sized parts, often playing against well-known stars of the period.

 Personal life

 He married Margaret E. Fraser in 1947.

 He died in London in 1983.